prime-slam/place-recognition-db/README.md

 The tool supports several basic methods for creating databases, as well as the DominatingSet method for creating optimal databases.
+A detailed description of all methods for creating databases can be found in our [paper](https://arxiv.org/abs/2303.05123).

-The tool also contains a global Localization pipeline with [CosPlace](https://github.com/gmberton/CosPlace) and [NetVLAD](https://github.com/QVPR/Patch-NetVLAD).
+The tool also contains a global localization pipeline with [CosPlace](https://github.com/gmberton/CosPlace) and [NetVLAD](https://github.com/QVPR/Patch-NetVLAD).
 The models of these neural networks can be fine-tuned for a particular previously created database.
 The results of global localization can also be improved with [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork).
+More details about the available configurations for global localization and the results are available in the [paper](https://arxiv.org/abs/2303.05123).

 We have also developed a set of metrics that can be used to evaluate the quality of created databases and the accuracy of VPR systems.